How Long Do Heel Spurs Last?

 Heel spurs last forever.
 Unless we remove them surgically, they will never go away.

 We know—that sounds bad.
 But before you freak out, there are a few other important things you should know.
-And the most important one is this: just because you have a heel spur doesn’t mean that heel spur is causing pain.
+And the most important one is this: just because you have a heel spur doesn’t mean that the heel spur is causing pain.
+Do not hesitate to contact us if you are experiencing pain from heel spurs.

 Still confused?
 Let’s break it down.